-“Through the help of Accounting For Good, we’ve all grown in our knowledge of financial management.” – Professor Patricia O’Brien, Director CDS
+“Through the help of True Accounting, we’ve all grown in our knowledge of financial management.” – Professor Patricia O’Brien, Director CDS

 Established in 1997, the Centre for Disability Studies (CDS) is focused on sharing knowledge that will help improve the lives of people with disabilities.
 This not for profit organisation, affiliated with the University of Sydney for research, is structured across three distinct pillars:

 - education and training

 During the current COVID-19 pandemic they have had to pivot their services and are finding new ways to deliver their innovative programs and workshops.

 We spoke with Professor Patricia O’Brien, the Director of CDS, about their vast array of projects and their relationship with True Accounting.

 CDS’s mission is to “create and disseminate knowledge that improves the lives of people with disability.”
 Their programs are developed with clear goals in mind and their work is guided by the lived experience of people with disability.